Online speech therapy games

 • Play games without explaining the therapy target to your client and their parents.

-• Allow the client remote access if he or she is having trouble focusing on the therapy goals during the activity.
+• Allow the client remote access if they are having trouble focusing on the therapy goals during the activity.

 • Use the game during your session without trying it out beforehand.